William Matthew Scott: Commentary

 The story follows the attempts of five children to clear the name of their friend Sticky by trailing and catching a homeless thief with disagreeable manners; a "ghastly type" to be identified by his brown boots.
 The boots are possibly a reference to the 1931 monologue Brahn Boots by Stanley Holloway, which was still regularly played on BBC Home Service radio in the 1950s.
 The song's lyrics describe the apparent low-class taste of a man clad in brown boots, but he is too modest to say that he has given his good black boots away to the poor; it is really a parable on the subject of unquestioning snobbery.
 An obvious clue not followed by the children is that the thief initially enters the shop asking for the previous Wednesday's newspaper.
 The book's publication in 1955 and the timing of the plot during the June half-term holiday possibly indicate the Children and Young Persons (Harmful Publications) Act of 6 June 1955.
 If this is so, then the disagreeable man could be taken to be the author's characterisation of D. C. Thomson & Co., or its cartoonist Bill Holroyd, who published children's cartoons such as Jack Silver and His Dog Black.
 This cartoon was later lampooned by Viz as Jack Black and his Dog Silver.
 It is perhaps also significant in this context that the publication of Half-Term Trail in 1955 follows press commentary on the first few books of The Cherrys series, and that Scott did not like to be compared with Enid Blyton.
+(Note: It was reported in 1963 that Scott objected to his work being compared with that of Enid Blyton.)
 In Will Scott's story, the children pursue the brown-booted man unquestioningly, and they are described thus: